uw-madison-aae/uw.authentication.shibboleth/README.md

 [More Information on Identity on ASP.NET](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity)

-*This method is atypical.*  Examples when you might want to use this alternative method:
-  - Site uses additional 3rd-party authentication providers (such as Google, Facebook, etc)
-  - Developers wants to ASP.NET to control ***all*** aspects of authentication/authorization, instead of delegation some to the underlying Shibboleth service in the operating system.

 ### Setup
 Setup Shibboleth to only protect an "unused" URL on the site.
 The default location is `/signin-shibboleth`.
 This can be overridden in the `ShibbolethOptions.CallbackPath`.